script-fu/artbox/content/hub/feature-test/folder/Tool-Preset-Editor.md

 - **Reduced Interface Clutter**: Collapsible frames and grouped options reduce visual noise, ensuring an organized and compact interface.
 - **Enhanced Discoverability**: Tooltips and guided dialogs improve feature discoverability, particularly for new users.

-This MR makes the Tool Preset Editor more user-friendly and visually consistent while introducing robust options for managing linked resources effectively.